Skip to main content

 Image from De Nieuwe Kerk

-This 15th-century church is world-famous for its beautiful architecture, changing exhibitions and unique relationship with the Dutch royal family as a ceremonial function space.
+This 15th-century church is world-renowned for its beautiful architecture, changing exhibitions and unique relationship with the Dutch royal family as a ceremonial function space.
 De Nieuwe Kerk is also the flagship home of World Press Photo, which runs annually from April to August.
 Within the monumental surroundings, visitors can absorb powerful, moving and influential images taken by the most talented press photographers working today.

 Discover the secret symbols of the Royal Palace